Percocet Addiction: Side Effects, Detox, Withdrawal, and Treatment

 The cost of a sober living home will vary depending on its location, amenities, recovery support services, and staffing.
 Payment is often collected at the end of each month, much like a rent payment would be.

-Aftercare programs are another option for continued care after drug rehab.
+Aftercare programs are another option for continued care after you complete a formal Percocet treatment program.
 These programs are designed to support rehab alumni as they transition back into society and begin living independent, sober lives.

 Aftercare groups meet once a week at a safe, clinical location.
 Group sessions are co-ed and are designed to be a safe space where clients can talk about recovery-related issues such as coping with triggers or cravings, building healthy relationships, or managing depression or anxiety in recovery.
 Aftercare is also a great place to check in with sober peers, share successes in sobriety, and encourage one another.

 If you or a loved one is struggling with Percocet addiction or abuse, you are not alone.
 There is help for you and you can get sober.
-Call Nova Recovery Center today to learn more about our addiction treatment services and aftercare programs.
-We want to help you overcome your addiction and learn how to live a fulfilling life in recovery.
+Call Nova Recovery Center today to learn more about our Percocet addiction treatment services and aftercare programs.
+We want to help you overcome your addiction and learn how to live a fulfilling life in recovery with a Percocet treatment program that is right for you.

 - Gender-specific treatment